LibRapid/librapid/README.md

 ---

-# An Important Note

-I am currently preparing for my A-Level exams and, as such, my ability to work on LibRapid is severely limited.
-I will try to work on it as much as reasonably possible, but I cannot guarantee that development will be as fast as it has been in the past.
-Development will continue in short bursts when I have time, and I'll be available to answer questions on [Discord](https://discord.gg/cGxTFTgCAC).

-Any external contributions are greatly appreciated, and I will most likely review them within a day or two.
-If you have any questions, feel free to ask them on the Discord server.

-Thank you for your understanding.

 # What is LibRapid?

 LibRapid is a high performance Array library, supporting a wide range of optimised calculations which can be performed